 What is a battery grip and why would you want one?

-It adds size and weight to your equipment.
-Some have a cartridge that holds the batteries and slides into the grip.
+It adds size and weight to your equipment and may affect how it fits into your camera bag.
+Some grips have a cartridge that holds the batteries and slides into the grip.
 With other grips the batteries slide directly into the grip.

+There are two chief purposes of using a battery grip on a DSLR.
 First, it will extend the number of photos you can take without changing or charging batteries.

 The second main reason of using a battery grip is for the use of the camera controls, especially the shutter button when the camera is held in a vertical (portrait) orientation.

 Any of the major camera retailers either stock these grips or can order them for you.
-In today's world a big majority of photographers buy their cameras and accessories on-line.
+In today's world a big majority of photographers buy their cameras and accessories online.

 Frequent readers of the Digital Photography Tips website know I became a big fan of Amazon a few years ago after the early years of buying used equipment on ebay and more recent years of buying equipment from B+H Photo in New York City.

 B+H Photo is very good and has a huge array of electronic and photographic equipment.
 I just like Amazon better because of their competitive prices, speed of delivery, return policy and customer reviews.

 In one word or less, yes.
 Battery grips are worth it because you have lots of choices and they've come down so much in price.
 They're not for everybody, for sure.
 I don't use one, but I'm a wimp when it comes to carrying extra weight even though battery grips really aren't that heavy.
 They weigh between 1/4 and 3/4 lbs, depending on the specific model and whether you have them loaded with batteries or not.